 One such ad of 'Jangid Hospital' made me smile.
-Maybe it had something to do with the name or the way they droned about the facilities and doctors available, dispensary and other machines in a hurried monotone.
-I saw it and was reminded of the other tastefully made Hospital ad that I had mentioned in my earlier post.
+Maybe it had something to do with the name or the way they spoke about the facilities, the doctors available, dispensary, and other available machines in a hurried monotone.
+It made me think of all the big budget Hospital ads that leave no stone unturned when it comes to production or media blaring.
 What a stark difference.

-I didn't think much of it and started ordering my dinner.
+I forgot about the ad soon and started ordering my dinner.
 Hubby wasn't hungry.
-The Aloo Tikkis and Bhelpuri of the evening were still sitting packed in his stomach.
+The Aloo Tikkis and Bhelpuris of the evening were still sitting packed in his stomach.
 He asked for a Digene.
 I said I will get it from the front office after ordering my dinner.
 He insisted I get it right away.
 He generally isn't that way so I walked upto the reception area.

 When I came back, I saw the door ajar.
 He was on the bed.
 He asked me to get the front office staff to get him a Disprin and a Sorbitrate.
 Till then I wasn't worried but now I was.
 I asked him what happened.
 He complained of chest pain.